-Authors have the main responsibility for the quality of their work.
-This includes the need to comply with certain ethical standards as follows below.
+Authors have the primary responsibility for the quality of their work.
+This includes the need to comply with ethical standards as follows below.

-Manuscripts should contain an accurate account of the research performed.
-This should include an accurate representation of the underlying data and a detailed discussion of the significance of the results of the research.
+Manuscripts should contain an accurate account of the research performed, including an accurate representation of the underlying data and a detailed discussion of the significance of the results of the study.

-When an author subsequently discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to provide prompt notification to the editors and to cooperate with them to retract or correct the paper.
-If an editor learns from a third party that a published work contains a significant error, the author should be prepared to provide prompt correction or to retract the paper, or to provide evidence to the editor of the correctness of the original paper.
+When an author subsequently discovers a significant error or inaccuracy in his or her published work, it is the author’s obligation to provide prompt notification to the editors and to cooperate with them to retract or correct the paper.
+If an editor learns from a third party that a published work contains a significant error, the author should be prepared to provide prompt correction or retract the paper, or provide evidence to the editor of the correctness of the original article.

-Papers representing editorial ‘opinion’ should be clearly identified as such.
+Papers representing editorial ‘opinion’ should be identified as such.

 If the research performed involves the use of human subjects, the author should include a statement in the manuscript indicating that all procedures were performed in compliance with applicable laws and regulations and that the relevant institutional committee(s) has approved them.
 Authors should also include a statement in the manuscript indicating that informed consent was obtained for experimentation with human subjects.
 The privacy rights of human subjects must always be observed.